-New legislation regarding online consumer privacy has brought attention to third-party cookies.
+New legislation, like GDPR and CCPA, regarding online consumer privacy and data privacy has brought heightened attention to third-party cookies and online tracking mechanisms.

-Understanding third-party cookies is a vital step in protecting online privacy.
-Advertisers and publishers also need to know the future of, and alternatives to, third-party cookies.
+Understanding third-party cookies is a vital step in protecting online privacy and internet security.
+Advertisers, publishers, and businesses also need to know the future of, and alternatives to, third-party cookies, particularly with the phasing out and blocking settings by major internet browsers.

-With the passing of new legislation, the phasing out of third-party cookies has begun.
-By 2022, all major internet browsers will block all third-party cookies.
+With the passing of new legislation on cookie consent and cookie management, the phasing out of third-party cookies has begun.
+By 2022, all major internet browsers will block all third-party cookies as a part of a larger move towards data collection reform.

-This will have a huge impact on advertisers and publishers.
+This will have a huge impact on digital advertising and behavioral advertising, affecting both advertisers and publishers alike.

 Read on to find the answers to those questions.
-But first, what are third-party cookies?
+But first, what are third-party cookies and how do they relate to user behavior and data privacy?

 What Are Third-Party Cookies?

-There are two different types of cookies on the internet.
-There are first-party cookies and third-party cookies.
+There are two different types of cookies on the internet in the realm of web activity: There are first-party cookies and third-party cookies, also known as tracking cookies.

-Both of these cookies observe user behavior.
+Both of these cookies observe user behavior, serving different purposes in data collection.
 But there are some major differences between who uses them and what they are used for.

 Image source: madmartech

 First-party cookies are placed on the website by the owner.
-They collect user data and use it to remember website configuration.
-The data collected by first-party cookies are called first-party data.
+They collect first-party data and use it to remember website configuration like user settings and preferences.
+The data collected by first-party cookies are often part of a broader web analytics strategy.

 They track and remember things like: